top of page

 The Mind's Eye by Oliver Sacks

-The Mind's Eye begins with Lillian, a classic pianist who develops a cortical atrophy causing her to slowly forget the names and purposes of things.
-Looking at a painting, she differentiates the colours, but cannot tell whether it is one object or many, or something to do with the ceiling?
-A clock, A fan?
-Yet she can play piano and even rearrange the music in her head with ease.
-Another case has a very social woman becoming paralyzed and yet finding a new way to continue her busy schedule with friends and family, learning a new way to communicate.
-Sacks is a member of the Stereoscopic Society of New York, and over a few years helps another woman who lives without stereoscopic vision, the world she sees is all on a flat plane.
-Over the years, her vision changes and she experiences the world in three dimensions for the first time.
+The Mind's Eye begins with a classical pianist who develops cortical atrophy, causing her to slowly forget the names and purposes of things.
+Looking at a painting, she differentiates the colors but cannot tell whether it is one object or many, or something to do with the ceiling—a clock, a fan?
+Yet, she can play the piano and even rearrange the music in her head with ease.
+Another case involves a very social woman becoming paralyzed and developing a new way to continue her busy schedule with friends and family, a new way to communicate.
+Sacks is a member of the Stereoscopic Society of New York, and over a few years, he helps another woman who lives without stereoscopic vision—the world she sees is all on a flat plane.
+Over the years, her vision changes, and she experiences the world in three dimensions for the first time.

-Sacks himself is the subject of several sections, firstly about face-blindness.
-He has no recollection of people's faces or places he has been, including his long time assistant and another doctor he has seen weekly for years.
-He will run into them minutes after just seeing them and not recognize them in the slightest.
-As a person who relies on a strong photographic memory, I found the descriptions of visual agnosia eye opening.
+Sacks is also a subject as he deals with face-blindness.
+He has no recollection of people's faces or places he has been, including his longtime assistant and another doctor he has seen weekly for years.
+Minutes after seeing them, he will not recognize them in the slightest.
+I rely on a strong photographic memory and found the descriptions of visual agnosia eye-opening.

-The most fascinating was excerpts from Sacks own journals when he developed a tumour behind his eye and the resulting procedures to remove it, leaving him without stereoscopic vision.
-Worse yet, over time he develops a loss of peripheral vision.
+Most fascinating were excerpts from Sacks's own journals when he developed a tumor behind his eye and the resulting procedures to remove it, leaving him without stereoscopic vision.
+Worse yet, over time he developed a loss of peripheral vision.
 All this while preparing his book Musicophilia.

 As always, his neurological cases are fascinating and I highly enjoy spending time with Oliver Sacks.
 The writing is engaging and his conversational tone opens up the technical aspects of neurology to me.